Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/angular-placeholders/en.md

 > * Universal bundle - located in `dist/server/`
 > * Server bundle - located at `dist/server.bundle.js`

 To understand where the data comes from find `server.bundle.ts`.
-The data is served from the Sitecore JavaScript Services JavaScript view engine via the `renderView` function which is located in the `server.bundle.ts`.
+The data is served from JSS's view engine via the `renderView` function which is located in the `server.bundle.ts`.

 ```ts
 function renderView (callback, path, data, viewBag) {